loopandlearn/news/docs/edition/2025-11-26.md

 - - -

-## An Important Update to the Diabetes Literature
+## Bringing Open-Source Innovation to Slovak Diabetes Education — on World Diabetes Day!

-Congratulations to LnL team member Miroslava Calegari- and thank you for the work you do to help others living with diabetes.
-Miroslava has co-authored an updated version of *Diabetes: Tips & Tricks*, a book written in Slovak for parents of children with T1D.
-She brought in very important information about what we all do here- using `hybrid closed loop` for diabetes management.
+Congratulations to our Loop and Learn team member Miroslava Calegari, co-author of the new edition of *Diabetes: Tips & Tricks* — a continuation of the 2013 classic *Diašlabikár* by Peter Herceg, written for parents of children newly diagnosed with type 1 diabetes.

-### Some words from Miroslava

-When *Diaslabikár* appeared in Slovakia for the first time in 2013, it was something new and necessary - a practical guide for parents of children newly diagnosed with type 1 diabetes.
-Its main author, Peter Herceg, decided to help others understand what had just entered their lives, and the book became a real landmark in pediatric diabetology.

-This year I had the opportunity to contribute to the new Slovak educational publication *Diabetes: Tips and Tricks* — a continuation of a historical project that began because of (first author) Peter's daughter Zuzana — and for every parent who suddenly found themselves in a situation where they had to learn a new language — the language of diabetes.
-Twelve years and several editions later, I joined this project for the same reason — because of a child.
-For my daughter, her peers and all parents who are standing today where we once stood: in uncertainty, but also in hope....
+Launched on World Diabetes Day 2025, this edition guides across more than 400 pages, from the basics and classification of diabetes through treatment, nutrition, emotional support, and everyday life — all the way to current research, new therapies, and open-source technology.

+Thanks to Miroslava, the latest edition introduces stigma-free open-source AID systems and the Loop & Learn community into the Slovak diabetes education landscape for the first time — bridging science, empathy, and lived experience.

+> “The future belongs to those who are not afraid of innovation — and to children who, thanks to modern technology, can grow up freely and fully.”

-.... therefore every family whose child will be diagnosed with diabetes 1. type from now until the end of 2027, can request a copy of the book free of charge.
-Every children's diabetological clinic in Slovakia receives one book for the doctor and one for the nurse.
-The printed publication also includes an e-book, which is also available for download at any time for free at [Martinus.sk](https://www.martinus.sk/3684503-diabetes-tips-and-tricks/e-kniha).
-In addition to the traditional Slovak version - another big novelty - is also available in English and Hungarian versions.
+Families of children newly diagnosed with type 1 diabetes can receive the printed book for free.
+Each pediatric diabetology clinic in Slovakia also receives one copy for the doctor and one for the nurse.

+* Free e-book in Slovak, English & Hungarian: [Martinus.sk](https://www.martinus.sk/3684503-diabetes-tips-and-tricks/e-kniha)
-Read More at
+* Read More at [https://type1dmaniac.com/2025/11/25/diabetes-tipy-a-triky/](https://type1dmaniac.com/2025/11/25/diabetes-tipy-a-triky/)
-[https://type1dmaniac.com/2025/11/25/diabetes-tipy-a-triky/](https://type1dmaniac.com/2025/11/25/diabetes-tipy-a-triky/)

 - - -